 Family rumour, which I think was more dislocated memory, was that the father’s name was Challoner, but nothing more was known.
 In the 1891 census the Evans household had boarders named William and John Challinger (sic), general labourers, aged 17 and 26 respectively.
 In 1901 William Challoner, then a canal boatman, also the occupation of Nan’s grandfather and uncle Edwin.
 It seemed likely, then, that William Challoner was the father.

 The final piece in the jigsaw puzzle was the wedding in 1915 of Nan’s mother, also Harriet Jane Evans to William Challoner at Wolverhampton Registry Office.
 The witnesses were Nan’s aunt Mary and her husband.
 I appreciate that this does not prove parentage beyond the shadow of a doubt, but I am not a jury sentencing someone to death; the balance of probability is firmly on the side of William Challoner.
 Nonethless, I have not (yet) investigated this line.

-Dad, who was born in 1926, told me that he only remembered seeing his mother cry once, when he about ten or eleven.
+Dad, who was born in 1926, told me that he only remembered seeing his mother cry once, when he was about ten or eleven.
 Both Nan’s mother Harriet and William Challoner died in 1936.